intuition-dev/mbCLIx/riot2/readme.md

     input(type='number', placeholder='Enter any number')
 ```

-And this `html` in compiled output will be inserted exactly in the place where the `<yield/>` html tag is specified in a riot tag:
+And this `html` in compiled output will be inserted exactly in the place where the `<yield/>` html component is specified in a riot tag:

 ```html
 boa-tag